General principles

 [3] Statistics | Eurostat (europa.eu) – Air emissions accounts by NACE Rev. 2 activity [env_ac_ainah_r2__custom_9344095] & Population on 1 January by age and sex [demo_pjan__custom_9344132]; Average of years 2020-2022; Data for Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway and Sweden

 Main indicator for wastewater projects is the added or upgraded treatment capacity presented as population equivalents (PE).
 One PE approximately equals the pollution load in household sewage produced by one person.
 The value of one PE is in general expressed as biochemical oxygen demand is 60-70 grams of oxygen per day (BOD5 or BOD7), depending on the applicable national standards for wastewater treatment.
 PE can also be based on the load of nutrients (phosphorus and nitrogen), when specifically targeting reduction of nutrient pollution (for instance, in case of industrial loads).
-When connecting new households to centralized wastewater treatment, the number of PE’s are estimated based on number of persons connected.
-Projects include expansion of existing wastewater treatment capacity or replacement of less efficient wastewater treatment solutions, e.g., by connection of households to centralized plants or refurbishment of wastewater treatment.
+When connecting new households to centralized wastewater treatment, the number of PE’s are estimated based on the number of additional persons being connected.
+Projects include expansion of existing wastewater treatment capacity or replacement of less efficient wastewater treatment solutions, e.g., collection infrastructure, connection of households to centralized plants or refurbishment of wastewater treatment.

 Reduction of nutrient discharges due to upgraded wastewater treatment are based on comparison of nutrient load before and after investment, taking into account changes in treated wastewater flow and treatment efficiency.